MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_06_vibe_coding_prototype_ecommerce_app.md

 1. Add the PRD and wireframe diagrams to the chat context.

-    Adding these files to the chat context tells GitHub Copilot Agent to reference them when generating a response.
+    Adding these files to the chat context tells GitHub Copilot Agent to reference the files when generating a response.

     You can add files to the chat context by dragging and dropping them from the EXPLORER view onto the Chat view, or by using the **Add Context** button located in the bottom-left area of the Chat view.